Northbreeze/Northbreeze.github.io/about.md

 Please contact me if you are interested in the similar area, maybe together we can help humanity even in small scale.

-"It is the job of thinking people not to be on the side of the executions (Albert Camus)"
+> It is the job of thinking people not to be on the side of the executions (Albert Camus)

 ### Contact me